sanyanema/OptionsWatchlist/README.md

 	- Hyperlink on each Option that Opens the Option's Contract Page
 - Contract Page:
 	- Basic Option Information
-	- 5 Unique Greeks for the Option
+	- Greeks information for the Option
 	- Form to Buy/Sell an Option Contract
+	- Built in Volatility analysis to determine whether a contract is overvalued, undervalued, or fair.
 - About Us Page:
 	- Information About Us
 	- Contact Information